 Game Level from a Scene File

-The operations involved in initiating a game level from a scene file can assist in the derivation and refinement of the formal interface between the game engine and its client.
+>>HEREThe operations involved in initiating a game level from a scene file can assist in the derivation and refinement of the formal interface between the game engine and its client.
 With a game level defined in a scene file, the game engine must first initiate asynchronous loading, wait for the load completion, and then initialize the client for the game loop.
 These steps present a complete functional interface between the game engine and the client.
 By examining and deriving the proper support for these steps, the interface between the game engine and its client can be refined.

 The Scene File Project

-This project uses the loading of a scene file as the vehicle to examine the necessary public methods for a typical game level.
+>>HEREThis project uses the loading of a scene file as the vehicle to examine the necessary public methods for a typical game level.
 You can see an example of this project running in Figure 4-4.
 This project appears and interacts identically to the previous project with the only difference being that the scene definition is asynchronously loaded from a file.
 The source code to this project is defined in the chapter4/4.4.scene_file folder.

 Figure 4-4.
 Running the Scene File project

-The controls of the project are identical to the previous project, as follows:
+>>HEREThe controls of the project are identical to the previous project, as follows:

 Right-arrow key: Moves the white square towards the right and wraps it to the left of the game window